Mailysjaffret/PROJECT-WEEK-7/README.md

 - Machine Learning:
   - scikit-learn:
-    - Model selection: train_test_split 🔀 for splitting data into training and testing sets.
+    - Model selection: train_test_split for splitting data into training and testing sets.
-    - Regression models: KNeighborsRegressor, LinearRegression, DecisionTreeRegressor, BaggingRegressor, RandomForestRegressor, AdaBoostRegressor, GradientBoostingRegressor ⚙️.
+    - Regression models: KNeighborsRegressor, LinearRegression, DecisionTreeRegressor, BaggingRegressor, RandomForestRegressor, AdaBoostRegressor, GradientBoostingRegressor.
-  - Evaluation metrics: r2_score, mean_absolute_error, mean_squared_error 📈.
+  - Evaluation metrics: r2_score, mean_absolute_error, mean_squared_error.
   - Hyperparameter tuning: GridSearchCV for model optimization.

 # 📊 Findings and Conclusions

+- Key Features:
-- The Pregnancy Week variable showed the highest correlation with the target variable among all features, indicating its significant influence on birth weight predictions.
+The Pregnancy Week variable had the highest correlation with the target variable, making it the most significant predictor of birth weight.

+- Multicollinearity:
-- Multicollinearity was detected in features such as Age, Race, and Education of both Mother and Father, as indicated by high VIF scores, suggesting that these variables are highly interrelated.
+Features such as Age, Race, and Education of both Mother and Father showed high multicollinearity, as identified by elevated VIF scores.
+This suggests these variables are highly interrelated and could impact model performance.

+- Model Performance:
-- Linear Regression performance was limited due to the presence of non-linear relationships in the data that the model could not capture effectively.
+Linear Regression struggled to capture non-linear relationships in the data, limiting its predictive accuracy.
-- Ensemble methods like Bagging and Random Forest significantly improved predictive accuracy by reducing overfitting and enhancing model robustness, making them more suitable for this dataset.
+Ensemble methods like Bagging and Random Forest provided better performance by reducing overfitting and increasing model robustness, proving to be more suitable for this complex dataset.

 # 📦 Deliverables

-- 📝 A Jupyter Notebook with the code, analysis
+- 📝 Jupyter Notebook:
+Contains the complete code, data analysis, and model development process.
-- 📑 A slide deck for project presentation
+- 📑 Slide Deck:
+A comprehensive presentation of the project findings and insights.
-- 📄 This README for thorough project documentation.
+- 📄 README:
+Detailed project documentation, including objectives, methodology, and results.